-A computer that randomly restarts is usually reacting to one of four things: a sudden power loss, overheating, unstable RAM/overclocking, or Windows crashing so fast that the blue-screen message disappears.
-Start by preserving evidence before replacing parts: check Event Viewer for Kernel-Power Event ID 41, disable automatic restart on system failure, note whether the restart happens under load or while idle, then test power, temperature, memory, drivers, updates, and malware in that order.
+A computer that randomly restarts is usually reacting to one of five things: unstable power, overheating, unstable RAM or overclocking, a driver/update crash that reboots before the blue-screen message is visible, or malware/unwanted software that added a bad driver, miner, scheduled task, or startup component.
+The safest path is to capture evidence first: check Event Viewer for Kernel-Power Event ID 41, disable automatic restart on system failure, note whether the reboot happens under load or while idle, then test power, temperature, memory, drivers, storage, and malware signs in that order.

-If the PC restarts with no warning, do not keep forcing heavy games or benchmarks until you know temperatures and power delivery are safe.
+If the PC restarts with no warning, do not keep forcing games, benchmarks, or heavy GPU tasks until temperatures and power delivery are safe.
 Repeated hard restarts can corrupt files, damage active downloads, and make a failing drive worse.
+If the reboot started after a fake update, cracked installer, unknown optimizer, browser redirect, or security alert, keep malware in the checklist instead of treating it as an afterthought.

 Quick check: match the symptom to the likely cause